Machine Learning based Medical Image Deepfake Detection: A Comparative Study: Introduction

 \section{Introduction}

-\paragraph{}Computed Tomography (CT) is a medical imaging technique used to create image records of tissue, bones and blood vessels.
-The scan is generated as a collection of narrow X-ray beams are projected onto a subject, creating cross sectional images of the region of interest.
-Collections of two dimensional cross sections are then digitized into a three dimensional volume, allowing for views of the target from multiple angles (\cite{ct}).
-Other medical imaging modalities such as Magnetic Resonance Imaging (MRI), functional MRI, and ultrasound, are not addressed in this paper.
-Industry standard for CT scan storage is the Digital Imaging and Communications in Medicine (DICOM), popular for its compatibility with the Picture and Archive Communication System (PACS).
+{ The use of medical imaging techniques, including ultrasound, computed tomography (CT), magnetic resonance imaging (MRI) and X-ray scans, has been playing essential role in diagnosis and treatment of various diseases due to their ability to view the interior of a body in a non-invasive manner.
+Compared to conventional 2D X-ray images, CT scans provide 3D, cross-sectional images of the body, allowing for views of the bone, soft tissue and blood vessels from multiple angles at the same time \citep{ct}.} CT scans are usually stored as Digital Imaging and Communications in Medicine (DICOM) format in a Picture and Archive Communication System (PACS).
 PACS servers allow ease of transfer of medical imagery between hospital scanners, radiologists workstations, and network intermediates.
 Medical centers are often equipped with outdated security measures and legacy software, allowing for open access to data.
-For example, researchers from McAfee equipped with 3D printers reconstructed a model of a pelvis from unsecured volumetric DICOM data (\cite{mcafee}).
-This vulnerability also allows attackers to tamper scans once extracted from the server.

-\paragraph{}Copy-move and image splicing are two common image tampering methods.
-Copy-move involves duplicating an area of non-interest over the target region, masking the region of interest from the viewer.
-This method can also be used to duplicate the target region and increase the frequency of regions of interest.
-The typical downside of copy-move involves mimicking image properties across regions such as, hue, brightness, noise, etc. Such drawbacks make this method impractical to tamper volumetric data modalities, which require convincing tampering from various viewing angles.
-Algorithmic and deep learning approaches to copy-move detection have been conducted by other researchers (\cite{DBLP:conf/cvpr/BunkBMNFMCRP17}; \cite{DBLP:journals/tifs/CozzolinoPV15}; \cite{DBLP:journals/istr/MeenaT20}).
-Image-splicing closely follows the procedure of copy-move, however, the duplicated area of interest originates from an external image.
-This method has the same downsides as the former, and deep learning approaches to splicing detection have been implemented (\cite{DBLP:conf/wifs/RaoN16}; \cite{splicingbywavelet}).
+For example, researchers from McAfee equipped with 3D printers reconstructed a model of a pelvis from unsecured volumetric DICOM data \citep{mcafee}.
+Deceptive attacks of added tumors on the original image can cause patients to receive unnecessary treatment, and cost millions of dollars in hospital resources.
+Removing a tumor will deprive the patient of needed treatment and severely advance an existing condition, or even lead to loss of life.
+80 million CT scans are conducted in the U.S. every year \citep{nctscans}.
+With this frequency of medical imaging, such attacks can be politically motivated, financially motivated with insurance fraud, or other severe financial or life loss.
+Therefore, there is a pressing need to develop effective and reliable methods for the detection and identification of image tampering.